NREL/OpenOA/contributing.md

 **Coverage:** The testing framework (described below) will generate a coverage report.
 Please ensure that your work is fully covered.

+**Changelog:** For pull requests that encapsulate a user-facing feature, or is significant to users of OpenOA for some other reason, please add a line to CHANGELOG.md in the [Unreleased] section.

 ## Coding Style

 This code follows the PEP 8 style guide and uses the ``pycodestyle`` linter to check for compliance.